Franchinus Gaffurius

 Franchinus Gaffurius (Franchino Gaffurio; 14 January 1451 – 25 June 1522) was an Italian music theorist and composer of the Renaissance.
-He was an almost exact contemporary of Josquin des Prez and Leonardo da Vinci, both of whom were his personal friends.
-He was one of the most famous musicians in Italy in the late 15th and early 16th centuries.

 Life

 He was born in Lodi to an aristocratic family.
 Early in life he entered a Benedictine monastery, where he acquired his early musical training; later he became a priest.
 Later he lived in Mantua and Verona before settling in Milan as the maestro di cappella at the cathedral there, a position which he accepted in January 1484.

 During the previous decade the Sforza family, using the composer Gaspar van Weerbeke as a recruiter, had built the choir at their chapel in Milan into one of the largest and most distinguished musical ensembles in Europe: composer-singers such as Alexander Agricola, Loyset Compère and Johannes Martini had all been employed there.
 While the membership of the choir at the Milan cathedral was mostly Italian, the cross-influence between his choir and the group at the Sforza chapel was significant.
 Gaffurius retained the post at the cathedral for the rest of his life, and it was in Milan that he knew both Josquin des Prez and Leonardo da Vinci.